-NAPO Position: As an organization representing rank-and-file officers, NAPO supports improving policing practices.
-NAPO participates on the National Decertification Index (NDI) Expansion Advisory Group.
+NAPO participates on the National Decertification Index (NDI) Expansion Advisory Group, that was begun under President Trump's Executive Order on Safe Policing for Safe Communities and continues under this current Executive Order.
 With its expansion, the NDI will potentially include mechanisms for tracking criminal convictions of law enforcement officers for on-duty conduct and civil judgments against officers for improper use of excessive force where the officer resigns or retires while the investigation into the use of force is ongoing.
-In all instances, the NDI will limit such entries to cases where the officer has been afforded due process pursuant to the local jurisdiction's statutes and regulations.
+In all instances, NAPO strongly believes that such entries should be limited to cases where the officer has been afforded due process pursuant to the local jurisdiction's statutes and regulations.

 NAPO supports training on de-escalation and communication techniques to help officers to stabilize situations and reduce the immediate threat so that more time, options, and resources can be used to resolve the situation without requiring the use of force.
-Such training will go much further in achieving the goals of this legislation to reduce the use of lethal force than the lessening of legal protections for officers.
+Such training will go much further in achieving the goal of reducing the use of lethal force than the lessening of legal protections for officers.
 NAPO also believes that rank-and-file officers, as practitioners, must play a role in developing national training standards.